Kim van Sparrentak

-Kim van Sparrentak (born 16 October 1989) is a Dutch politician who has been serving as a Member of the European Parliament for the GroenLinks political party since 2019.
+Kimberly van Sparrentak (born 16 October 1989) is a Dutch politician who has been serving as a Member of the European Parliament for the GroenLinks political party since 2019.

 She co-wrote legislation that limited the influence of major tech companies and that granted municipalities greater discretion in regulating which properties can be rented out for short-term homestays through platforms such as Airbnb.

 Van Sparrentak was re-elected in June 2024 as the fourth candidate on the shared GroenLinks–PvdA list, which received a plurality in the Netherlands of eight seats.
 She is focused on digital affairs and LGBTQIA+ rights.